 The One Where We Tell You About the Research Study

-This project is part of our center’s Narratives Project, which explores the effective use of patient narratives, media and creative arts to stimulate support, sharing and reflection to increase coping and compassion for mental illness.
-“The One With Friends” play will explore how the arts (TV, theatre, film) can help promote healing and help de-stigmatize depression when accurately portrayed.
-For this, the audience will be given the option to participate in a short anonymous survey to complete before and after the play to help us measure how the arts helps promote healing and to also measure depression stigma.
+This project is part of our center’s HEArts Program, which explores the effective use of patient narratives, media and creative arts to stimulate support, sharing and reflection to increase coping and compassion for mental illness.
+“The One With Friends” play explored how the arts (TV, theatre, film) can help promote healing and help de-stigmatize depression when accurately portrayed.
+For this, the audience was given the option to participate in a short anonymous survey to complete before and after the play to help us measure how the arts helps promote healing and to also measure depression stigma.

 If You or Someone You Know is in Crisis, call the toll-free National Suicide Prevention Lifeline at 1-800-273-TALK (8255), 24 hours a day, 7 days a week.
 The service is available to everyone.
 The deaf and hard of hearing can contact the Lifeline via TTY at 1-800-799-4889.
 All calls are confidential.